libgdx/libgdx.github.io/_pages/dev/-tutorials/generate.md

 <img src="https://i.imgur.com/nI5lQKT.jpg" style="max-width: 500px;"/>

+**Note:** Instead of the User Interface of the Setup Tool you can also use the [command-line](https://github.com/libgdx/libgdx/wiki/Project-Setup-via-Command-Line) to create your project.
+{: .notice--primary}

 You are asked to provide the following parameters:
 * **Name**: the name of the application; lower-case with minuses is usually a good idea, e.g. `mygame`
 * **Package**: the Java package under which your code will reside, e.g. `com.badlogic.mygame`